-I am privileged to be traveling to all 435 Congressional Districts this year, to PRAY the length-and-breadth of our nation in this tumultuous time, connecting our communities in prayerful agreement, that even in the media-fanned fire of this midterm-election year, our cancerous culture of polarization would be overcome by God’s spirit of reconciliation.
+I was privileged to travel to all 435 Congressional Districts last year to pray the length-and-breadth of our nation during what has been a tumultuous time.
+My primary focus was connecting our communities in prayerful agreement, so that even in the media-fanned fire of a midterm-election year, our cancerous culture of polarization would be overcome by God’s spirit of reconciliation.

 For just as the heavens are higher than the earth, so My ways are higher than your ways and My thoughts higher than your thoughts.

 WHEN ABRAHAM LINCOLN quoted Scripture, saying, “A house divided against itself cannot stand,” his speech became a rallying cry for the preservation of our Union.
 More than 150 years later, we are divided as ever.
 Deep down, we know our struggle is spiritual, not political.
 Yet, in an utterly post-partisan way, we believe God has chosen the often-acrimonious arena of politics for “such a time as this,” to demonstrate His merciful healing in response to the genuine repentance of His people.
 Simply and symbolically...

 Not a politically correct convergence of feel-good platitudes, but a common trajectory, from varying Christian faith-traditions, toward one transcendent and Biblical goal: True oneness in Christ.

 Just as an artist combines reds and blues to create royal hues of purple, we believe when WE THE PEOPLE come together under the Master's Hand in genuine unity, we transcend the earthly realm of political party-demarcation and step into the majesty of God's Kingdom.
 Here, He exhorts us to pray for one another as a "first of all" priority, especially for those He has empowered with governmental authority....

 Would you please allow me the honor of serving you, by letting my team and I know how we might pray for you, your staff and your constituents?